Power-flow study

-In power engineering, a power-flow study (also known as power-flow analysis or load-flow study) is a numerical analysis of the flow of electric power in an interconnected system.
-A power-flow study usually uses simplified notations such as a one-line diagram and per-unit system, and focuses on various aspects of AC power parameters, such as voltage, voltage angles, real power and reactive power.
-It analyzes the power systems in normal steady-state operation.

-Power-flow or load-flow studies are important for planning future expansion of power systems as well as in determining the best operation of existing systems.
-The principal information obtained from the power-flow study is the magnitude and phase angle of the voltage at each bus, and the real and reactive power flowing in each line.
+In power engineering, a power-flow study is a numerical analysis of the flow of electric power in an interconnected system.
+It is also known as power-flow analysis, load-flow study or load-flow analysis, with or without the hyphen.
+It analyzes the power systems in normal steady-state operation and may analyze the system’s capability to adequately supply the connected load.
+The principal information obtained from the power-flow study is the magnitude and phase angle of the voltage at each bus, and the real power and reactive power flowing in each line.
+The total system losses and individual line losses are also tabulated.
+A power-flow study usually uses simplified notations such as a one-line diagram and per-unit system.